-Stock: Monza Recycled Satin.
-This stock contains 99% recycled fibre and is FSC® Mix Certified, which ensures that all virgin pulp is derived from well-managed forests and controlled sources.
+Print stock: Monza Satin Recycled.
+This stock contains 99 per cent recycled fibre and is FSC® Mixed Certified, which ensures that all virgin pulp is derived from well-managed forests and controlled sources.
 It is manufactured by an ISO 14001 certified mill.